0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## ssh-keyz

+{: .box-note}
-{: .box-note}As nice as it is to use our webshell, sometimes its helpful to connect directly to our machine.
+As nice as it is to use our webshell, sometimes its helpful to connect directly to our machine.
 To do so, please add your own public key to ~/.ssh/authorized_keys, using the webshell.
 The flag is in the ssh banner which will be displayed when you login remotely with ssh to with your username.

 _Ref_: [https://www.maketecheasier.com/generate-public-private-ssh-key/](https://www.maketecheasier.com/generate-public-private-ssh-key/)